Aegis Ballistic Missile Defense System: Aegis Ashore

 As of the 2014 NATO Wales summit a land-based component, Aegis Ashore, was being developed.
-The first site to be declared operational was Deveselu Romania in 2016.
+The first site to be declared operational was Deveselu, Romania in 2016.
 This consists of equipment commonly used by the Navy being deployed in land-based facilities.
 This includes SPY-1 radars and a battery of Standard Missile-3s.
-The Obama administration's plans call for two sites: the first in Romania at Deveselu that was opened in May 2015 and the second in Redzikowo, Poland (planned for 2018, but delayed twice, to 2022).
+The Obama administration's plan calls for two sites: the first in Romania at Deveselu that was opened in May 2015 and the second in Redzikowo, Poland (originally planned for 2018, opened in summer 2024).
 In 2020, both will get the latest versions of the Aegis BMD software and the latest version of the SM-3.
 Some radar facilities will be placed in Turkey at a future date.

 On 21 May 2014, U.S. DOD headlined, "Standard Missile Completes First Test Launch from Aegis Ashore Test Site," and reported that: "The Missile Defense Agency, the U.S. Navy, and sailors at the Aegis Ashore Missile Defense Test Complex and Pacific Missile Range Facility (PMRF), successfully conducted the first flight test involving components of the Aegis Ashore system.
 During the test, a simulated ballistic missile target was acquired, tracked, and engaged by the Aegis Weapon System.
 At approximately 7:35 p.m.
 Hawaii Standard Time, May 20 (1:35 a.m.
 EDT, May 21), the Aegis Weapon System fired a Standard Missile (SM)-3 Block IB guided missile from the Vertical Launch System.
 Several fire control and engagement functions were exercised during the test.
 A live target missile launch was not planned for this flight test."